5310S/super/README.md

 open dist/Codex\ Supervisor.app
 ```
 Make sure the `Codex CLI path` field points to your installed `codex` binary (defaults to `codex`, so it works if the CLI is on `PATH`).
 Advanced GUI options let you pass custom builder/reviewer CLI arguments (forwarded to `codex exec`) so you can tweak models, sandbox settings, or approvals per run, and there’s a checkbox to display the raw Codex JSON events if you prefer that over the summarized stream.
+A dedicated "Commit + push when reviewer approves" button toggles automatic git commit + push once the reviewer signs off.

 ### Auto Protocol Only
 `codex-supervisor` now launches Codex via `codex exec` for every reviewer/builder turn.
 Because each invocation is self-contained, interactive REPL mode is no longer supported—always run with `--auto-protocol` (the GUI enables it by default).
 If your Codex binary lives elsewhere, pass `--codex-cli /absolute/path/to/codex` (the GUI autodetects common paths automatically).